rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-24-per-my-morals.md

 In this post, I present each survey (pulling information from YourMorals.org, but not going into depth on their history, epistemics, and futures) and record my [internal monologue](https://en.wikipedia.org/wiki/Internal_monologue)<sup>3</sup> for all questions.

-_My intentions_: I want<sup>4</sup> to take each survey 3 times.
-There are 31 surveys, and I want to take them in batches of 6 at a time, except for the last batch, which will contain 7.
+&emsp; _My intentions_: I want<sup>4</sup> to take each survey 3 times.
+There are 31 surveys, and I want to take them in batches of 6 at a time (except for the last batch, which will contain 7).
 I want to separate the batches by 2 days.
 For example, I would take the first 6 around noontime on day 1, and then take the next 6 around noontime on day 3, and so on.
 Once I complete one cycle of the 31 surveys, I will wait at least 1 week before beginning anew.
 The order of the surveys I will take is the order that they are listed in the previous table.

-Note that I have already take 4 surveys [Big 5 Personality Scale, Moral Foundations Questionnaire-2 (MFQ-2), Moral Foundations Questionnaire (old version), Activities Survey] once.
+&emsp; Note that I have already take 4 surveys [Big 5 Personality Scale, Moral Foundations Questionnaire-2 (MFQ-2), Moral Foundations Questionnaire (old version), Activities Survey] once.
 I looked at my results for each of these surveys for less than 5 minutes, and can't recall particular questions on any of them.
 I have deleted my account and data, so I am now able to retake the surveys.
 On the Activities Survey, I was unable to get a results report generated.
 Presumably, the team at YourMorals.org has not yet developed it.
 I expect there to be similar situations.
-To solve this, along with the problem of not being able to retake any survey, I will register for a new account after each survey cycle.
+To solve this, along with the problem of not being able to retake any survey, I will register for a new account after each survey cycle (there is, post-registration, a short demographics survey; for each survey cycle, I will not alter my demographic information).
+So, altogether, a design for this task might look like this:

-Regardless of what occurs with this experiment, I will report clearly what I _actually_ end up doing.

-There is, after you register an account, a short demographics survey.
-For each survey cycle, I will register a new account, and use the same demographic information.

-So, presently, I intend to
 - take [Moral Foundations Questionnaire-2 (MFQ-2), Big 5 Personality Scale, Activities Survey, Self and Others Scale, Systems & Feelings Survey, Belief in a Just World Scale] on __25 February 2022__ between 11:00am and 5:00pm EST, with at least 10 minutes separating each survey, and recording the time I started and finished each survey.
 - then [Need for Cognition Scale, Disgust Scale, Free Will Scale, Interpersonal Reactivity Index, Satisfaction with Life Scale, Levenson Psychopathy Scale] on __27 February 2022__ between 11:00am and 5:00pm EST, with at least 10 minutes separating each survey, and recording the time I started and finished each survey.
 - then [Relationship Survey, Sacredness Survey, Social Dominance Orientation Scale, Cognitive Style Measure, The RWA scale, Moral Foundations Questionnaire (old version)] on __1 March 2022__ between 11:00am and 5:00pm EST, with at least 10 minutes separating each survey, and recording the time I started and finished each survey.